Kristi Schiller says the story stopped her cold.

 “I know for sure if it wasn’t for K9s4COPs, I wouldn’t be where I am,” Chapa noted.
 “Certainly without KK’s vision, our K9 unit wouldn’t be as strong as it is.”

 “It’s really cool that we get to work with dogs,” Kerrigan said.
 “But when you break it down to what it’s really accomplishing, it’s a lot bigger than just more cops with dogs.
 It’s safer people.”

 “While I’ve benefitted from having the K9 they donated,” he said.
 “I think our community has benefitted even more—the good guys in the community, anyway.”

-I’m simply stunned at the blinding success of the 3rd Annual Diamonds & Dirt Barrel Horse Classic.
+I’m simply stunned at the blinding success of the 3rd Annual Diamonds & Dirt Horse Classic.

-To think it all started a little over three years ago because I – the proclaimed Queen of the Internet (and Facebook Fasting Failure)—didn’t want to travel out of state to watch my horses run.
+To think it all started a little over three years ago because I – the proclaimed Queen of the Internet —didn’t want to travel out of state to watch my horses run.

-With a payout and prize package worth $820,000, we’ve definitely brought “The Bling Back To Texas!”
+With a payout and prize package worth a Million Dollars!
+It is safe to say, we definitely brought “The Bling Back To Texas!”

-Not only did we have a blast with our barrel racing friends from across the country, but we raised money and awareness for K9s4COPs.
+Not only did we have a blast with our equine friends from across the country, but we raised money and awareness for K9s4COPs.

 Our 3rd Annual Dog & Pony Show alone raised enough to purchase at least three K9s for budget-challenged law enforcement agencies and schools.
 Sponsored by our good friends Jeff and Andrea of Busby Quarter Horses, the Dog & Pony Show was that talk of the event.